datamindedacademy/azure_devops_course_exercises/exercises/yaml_pipelines/1_ECHO.md

    (If you are stuck, try and google it first!)
 4. Save and run

 Good job!
-I think you are ready for the big exercise now!
+I think you are ready for the second exercise now!